Peristratus/bitcoin-wallet/README.md

  ## Description

- The inspiration for developing this website was to start to lay the foundations for a bitcoin/crypto currency wallet and trading platform, this is purley educational and part of my first project for the Canadian Business college as a full stack developer, i intend to build on this application as my skills evolve throughout my learning process, the website will slowly develop into a fully functional website with the first application
+ The inspiration for developing this website was to start to lay the foundations for a bitcoin/crypto currency wallet and trading platform, this is purley educational at this juncture and part of my first project for the Canadian Business college as a full stack developer, i intend to build on this application as my skills evolve throughout my learning process, the website will slowly develop into a fully functional website with the first application
  "crypto wallet" becoming fully funtional in the comming few months, the second stage devlopment will be a crypto currency platform and the final stage development will be the AI trading bots.
 These two attributes will be added as my skill become more discerniable, I would also like to